orbeon/orbeon-forms-doc/Form-Runner-~-Services.md

 ## Implementation of the service

+The XPL has the following interface:

-The service takes an `instance` input, containing any XML data posted to the service.
-This service produces an XML result on its `data` output.
+- `instance` input: contains the XML data posted to the service URL
+- `data` output: XML data produced by the service

 The following is an example service implementation in XPL with just echoes the incoming data: